 Nature of Program: Ginnie Mae guarantees investors (security holders) the timely payment of principal and interest on securities issued by private lenders that are backed by pools of Federal Housing Administration (FHA), Veterans Affairs (VA), Rural Housing Service (RHS), and Public and Indian Housing (PIH) mortgage loans.
-The full faith and credit guarantee of the U.S. Government that Ginnie Mae places on mortgage-backed securities lowers the cost of and maintains the supply of mortgage financing for government backed loans.
+The full faith and credit guarantee of the U.S. Government that Ginnie Mae places on mortgage-backed securities lowers the cost of, and maintains the supply of, mortgage financing for government-backed loans.

-In the Ginnie Mae I program, all mortgages in a pool are the same type (e.g., single family) and have been originated in the last 48 months.
-Ninety percent of the pooled mortgages backing Ginnie Mae I securities must have original maturities of 20 or more years, unless the entire pool has a maturity of less than 20 years.
-In addition, the mortgage interest rates must all be the same and the securities must be issued by the same lender.
-Ginnie Mae I securities have a 50 basis point servicing and guarantee fee, and the minimum pool size is \$1 million.
+In the Ginnie Mae I program, all mortgages in a pool are fixed-rate single-family mortgages with the same interest rate.
+At least 80 percent of the original principal balance of each pool must have mortgages with maturities within 30 months of the latest mortgage maturity.
+In addition, 90 percent of the pooled mortgages backing Ginnie Mae I securities must have original maturities of 20 or more years, unless the entire pool has a maturity of less than 20 years.
+In addition, the mortgage interest rates must all be the same and the same lender must issue the securities.
+With the exception of Ginnie Mae I pools that are used as collateral for state or local bond financing programs (BFP) for which Ginnie Mae provides special consideration.
+Ginnie Mae I securities have a servicing and guarantee fee that totals 50 basis points, and the minimum pool size is \$1 million.